kattni/kattni/README.md

 I am the Conference Chair for PyOhio 2025.
 Keep an eye out [here](https://www.pyohio.org/2025) for updates.

-I spent 2017-2023 as an open source community leader, mentor, technical writer, embedded software developer, library manager, and intermittent embedded hardware designer working with Adafruit to on the CircuitPython project.
+I spent 2017-2023 as an open source community leader, mentor, technical writer, embedded software developer, library manager, and intermittent embedded hardware designer working with Adafruit on the CircuitPython project.

 ### Sponsor Kattni on GitHub